ribajs/riba/README.md

 #### Building

-Rivets.js uses [webpack](http://gulpjs.com/) as it's bundling / build tool.
+tinybind.js uses rollup as it's bundling / build tool.
 Run the following  to compile the source into `dist/`.

 ```
 $ npm run build